Human Rights Policy

 Evaluation Committee, which will decide on the appropriate disciplinary measures, while the victim will receive counseling and care.
 Meanwhile, sexual harassment education and training will be intensified for other employees to prevent further cases of sexual harassment from occurring.
 Moreover, Cathay accepts cases regarding employees harassed by outsiders and we help the employee fight for rights by appeal to external units.

 Employees can report other issues not mentioned above to the audit or administration department.

-In 2019, the whistleblowing system received 7 reports from internal whistleblowers and 1 report from an external whistleblower.
+In 2020, the whistleblowing system received 1 report from internal whistleblowers.
 Investigation reports were completed for all cases and all cases were closed without any finding evidence of violations of the law.
 Moreover, the group received 4 cases of sexual harassment or violations of gender equality and 2 labor-management disputes.
 All cases were disposed properly according to relevant regulations and policies.